 The purpose of using kernels in SVMs is to transform the input data into a higher-dimensional space where a linear decision boundary can be found.
 Kernels enable SVMs to handle complex, non-linear relationships between input features and output labels, thereby enhancing their predictive capabilities.
 The choice of kernel function depends on the problem and data characteristics, and proper hyperparameter tuning is important for achieving optimal performance.

-- What is the primary objective of a Support Vector Machine (SVM) in the context of machine learning?
+- What is the dot product of vectors Z and Z' in the context of SVM with kernels?